 - Add backflow valves to toilets, drains, and sewer connections.
 These valves keep floodwater and nasty sewage from backing up into your drains.

 - Install sump pumps and inspect them every 4-6 months.
 Sump pumps prevent your basement from flooding.

 - Invest in a backup generator to keep your pumps and appliances working when the power is out.

 - Secure furniture, fuel containers, and other items that aren’t anchored to anything.

-These are the basic survival supplies you need to secure for a flood:
+These are the basic survival supplies to secure for your flood preparation kit: